 The one-time supplementary payment will double the amount you normally would have received, as a one-time payment on April 9, 2020.
 (See next section for more details)

-His GST/HST credit entitlement of $443 is given in four quarterly payments of $110.75.
-His one-time supplementary payment will be also be $443 and given all at once on April 9, 2020.
+His GST/HST credit entitlement of $451 is given in four quarterly payments of $112.75 on the payment dates.

 Be aware that if you don’t file your taxes, you won’t receive your GST/HST credit.